 With a crystal (tripling), TX power falls off about 6 db on 21 mc as expected.
 The TX-VFO setup described here produces 10 watts output on 80 meters, 12 watts on 40 meters, 14 watts on 20 meters but only 2 watts on 15 meters – due to the VFO coax cable primarily.
 Still making some comparison measurements.
 (The 80 meter power measurement was not normalized to VFO drive voltage which is somewhat higher there.)
 On 80 meters with this setup the VFO signal is 7 volts P-P at the crystal socket.

-On the air: Several CW contacts on 7 mc report clean, T9 tone, no chirp, hum (or PLL phase noise garbage).
+On the air: Several CW contacts on 7 mc report clean, T9 tone, no chirp, hum (or PLL phase noise garbage) with the HG-10 VFO.
 Stability after a 30 minute VFO warmup is very good, drift not noticeable during a 15 minute QSO.
 This should also work on the 10 mc, 30 meter band by realigning the “6 meters” VFO band components to move that circuit down to 5.05 mc.
 Further experiments in order but so far so good.

 Would you really want to routinely operate a GRC-109/RS-1 set like this?
 Well the Heathkit VFO was not designed to be submerged in a swamp as part of a clandestine equipment cache – but it would work around the ham shack or Safe House if needed.